At3k0/At3k0.github.io/README.md

 There are three main pages on here:<br>
 Short Films - All my short films, other people's short films will be coming in 3-5 buisness days<br>
 Candids - Random images from Bridges that didn't make it into the yearbook<br>
-Quotes - The Bridges Academy Quotebook, in the form of a webpage
+Quotes - The Bridges Academy Quotebook, in the form of a webpage<br>

-There's also the dumb pages
+There's also the "dumb pages"<br>
-Alec Clicker - It's cookie clicker, but stupider!
+Alec Clicker - It's cookie clicker, but stupider!<br>
-Snake - It's snake, but stupider!
+Snake - It's snake, but stupider!<br>
-Get Hit By a Train Simulator - A Roblox game about getting hit by a train (very stupid)
+Get Hit By a Train Simulator - A Roblox game about getting hit by a train (very stupid)<br>

 # Requests
 [Want to request a Candid?
 Click here!]<br>
 [Want to request a Quote?
 Click here!]<br>